Frequently Asked Questions

 What types of kids are waiting to be placed in foster care?

-Answer: SAFY children come from all walks of live.
+Answer: SAFY children come from all walks of life.
 Children of all ages, origins, ethnicity and backgrounds are waiting to be fostered.
 The majority of children in foster care have been exposed to traumatic experiences ranging from parental alcohol/drug abuse, family violence, and other forms of emotional, sexual, physical abuse and/or neglect.
 As a result, many children struggle with behavioral, emotional, or medical issues.
 All of these children need a loving family and a place to call home.

 How long do foster children stay in a foster home?